ChristopherChau/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
+* [x] A few navigation links to the right of the header that would redirect the user
+* [x] A donate button for all games that would redirect the user to a contact box

 ## Video Walkthrough